-◆Do not continue hill climbing or hard towing for a long time in the "2" or "L" position.
+Do not continue hill climbing for a long time in the "2" or "L" position.
 This may cause severe automatic transmission damage from overheating.
-To prevent such damage, "D" position should be used in hill climbing or hard towing.
+To prevent such damage, use "D" position for hill climbing or hard towing.

 (d) Backing up